What is a Gantt Chart?

 Gantt Chart for waterfall projects

 The logic behind Gantt charts naturally suits waterfall methodology better, because you need to know – at least roughly – what you’re going to implement to create a schedule.
-Therefore, you’re likely to come across Gantt charts in teams and organizations following the waterfall model.
+Therefore, you will likely come across Gantt charts in teams and organizations following the waterfall model.

 Gantt Charts allow for mapping dependencies and subtasks across different phases of the project throughout the project’s life cycle.
 This tool is best for scheduling and planning in time.
 All tasks are on the timeline and the project manager can easily set milestones, link dependencies, manage resources, etc.